-- 608.4 A1 Depending on the jurisdiction, providing legal advisory services advice might include a wide and diversified range of service areas including both corporate and commercial services to Audit Clients, such as: - Contract support. - Supporting an Audit Client in executing a transaction. - Mergers and acquisitions. - Supporting and assisting an Audit Client's internal legal department. - Legal due diligence and restructuring.
+- Depending on the jurisdiction, providing legal advice might include a wide and diversified range of service areas including both corporate and commercial services to Audit Clients, such as: - Contract support. - Supporting an Audit Client in executing a transaction. - Mergers and acquisitions. - Supporting and assisting an Audit Client's internal legal department. - Legal due diligence and restructuring.